Haga clic aquí para español (Traductor de Google)

 What happens when I break something?

 Bows which are dropped or overtightened and snap off the tips will need to be replaced.
-Bows regularly "shed" a few of the horsehairs, but if you break most of the hair, you will need to pay for a replacement bow from MVPS, which ranges in price from $20-$40 depending on instrument and size.
+Bows regularly "shed" a few of the horsehairs, but if you break most of the hair, you will need to pay for a replacement bow from AYO, which ranges in price from $20-$40 depending on instrument and size.

 Please contact us about repairs for our instruments.
 We will do our best to get the most affordable repair done.
 If you rent an instrument from a music store, you must take it to that store for repair.